-Actions to be audited (defined by CC) Auditable events of TOE

-None -

-Basic: Reading of information from the Basic: Successful download of audit

-audit records. log data.

-Basic: Unsuccessful attempts to read Basic: Unsuccessful download of

-information from the audit records. audit log data.

-None -

-Basic: Actions taken due to the audit None

-storage failure.

-Minimal: Success and failure of the None

-activity.

-None Basic: Reading of information from the audit records.
-Basic: Unsuccessful attempts to read information from the audit records.
-None Basic: Actions taken due to the audit storage failure.
-Minimal: Success and failure of the
+Functional Actions to be audited (defined by CC) Auditable events of TOE requirements FAU_GEN.1 None - FAU_SAR.1 Basic: Reading of information from the Basic: Successful download of audit audit records. log data.
+FAU_SAR.2 Basic: Unsuccessful attempts to read Basic: Unsuccessful download of information from the audit records. audit log data.
+FAU_STG.1 None - FAU_STG.4 Basic: Actions taken due to the audit None storage failure.
+FCS_CKM.1 Minimal: Success and failure of the None activity.

 B : 77 1:

 Basic: The object attribute(s), and object

 value(s) excluding any sensitive

 information (e.g. secret or private keys).

 FCS_COP.1 Minimal: Success and failure, and the None

 type of cryptographic operation.

 Basic: Any applicable cryptographic

 mode(s) of operation, subject attributes

 and object attributes.

 FDP_ACC.1 None -

 FDP_ACF.1 Minimal: Successful requests to perform Basic:

 an operation on an object covered by the Creation/deletion of Mailbox.

 SFP.
 User name, job information, and

 Basic: All requests to perform an success/failure regarding access to

 operation on an object covered by the Mailbox and execution of Store Print.

 SFP.

 Detailed: The specific security attributes

 used in making an access check.

 FDP_IFC.1 None -

 FDP_IFF.1 Minimal: Decisions to permit requested None

 information flows.

 Basic: All decisions on requests for

 information flow.

 Detailed: The specific security attributes

 used in making an information flow

 enforcement decision.

 Detailed: Some specific subsets of the

 information that has flowed based upon

 policy goals (e.g. auditing of

 downgraded material).

 FDP_RIP.1 None None -

 FIA_AFL.1 Minimal: the reaching of the threshold <minimal></minimal>

 for the unsuccessful authentication Continuous authentication failures.

 attempts and the actions (e.g. disabling , and the second

 of a terminal) taken and the subsequent,

 if appropriate, restoration to the normal

 state (e.g. re-enabling of a terminal).

 FIA_UAU.2 Minimal: Unsuccessful use of the <minimal></minimal>

 authentication mechanism; Continuous authentication failures.

-Basic: All use of the authentication common aminomicanon familia.
+Basic: All use of the authentication Commons and continued to the continued t

 mechanism.

 meenamen.

-FIA_UAU.7 None -

-FIA_UID.2 Minimal: Unsuccessful use of the user <minimal></minimal>

-identification mechanism, including the Continuous authentication failures.

-user identity provided;

-Basic: All use of the user identification

-mechanism, including the user identity

-provided.

-FMT_MOF.1 Basic: All modifications in the behavior <basic></basic>

-of the functions in the TSF.
-Changes in security function

-configuration.

-FMT_MSA.1 Basic: All modifications of the values of <basic></basic>

-security attributes.
-Creation/deletion of Mailbox.

-User name, job information, and

-success/failure regarding access to

-Mailbox and execution of Store Print.

-FMT_MSA.3 Basic: Modifications of the default <individually auditable<="" defined="" td=""></individually>

-setting of permissive or restrictive rules. events>

-Basic: All modifications of the initial Successful/unsuccessful

-values of security attributes. authentication of system

-administrator.

-FMT_MTD.1 Basic: All modifications to the values of <individually auditable<="" defined="" td=""></individually>

-TSF data. events>

-Changes in security function

-configuration.

-FMT_SMF.1 Minimal: Use of the management <individually auditable<="" defined="" td=""></individually>

-functions. events>

-Successful/unsuccessful

-authentication of system

-administrator.

-FMT_SMR.1 Minimal: modifications to the group of <individually auditable<="" defined="" td=""></individually>

-users that are part of a role; events>

-Detailed: every use of the rights of a Successful/unsuccessful

-role. authentication of system

-administrator.

-FPT_RVM.1 None -

-FPT_STM.1 Minimal: changes to the time; <minimal></minimal>

-Detailed: providing a timestamp.
-Changes in time setting.

-FTP_TRP.1 Minimal: Failures of the trusted path <individually auditable<="" defined="" td=""></individually>

-functions. events>

-Minimal: Identification of the user Creation/deletion of certificates.

-associated with all trusted path failures, if available.
+FIA_UAU.7 None - FIA_UID.2 Minimal: Unsuccessful use of the user identification mechanism, including the user identity provided; Basic: All use of the user identification mechanism, including the user identity provided. <minimal> Continuous authentication failures.</minimal> FMT_MOF.1 Basic: All modifications in the behavior of the functions in the TSF. <basic> Changes in security function configuration.</basic> FMT_MSA.1 Basic: All modifications of the values of security attributes. <basic> Creation/deletion of Mailbox.
+User name, job information, and success/failure regarding access to Mailbox and execution of Store Print.</basic> FMT_MSA.3 Basic: Modifications of the default setting of permissive or restrictive rules.
+Basic: All modifications of the initial values of security attributes. <individually auditable="" defined="" events=""> Successful/unsuccessful authentication of system administrator.</individually> FMT_MTD.1 Basic: All modifications to the values of TSF data. <individually auditable="" defined="" events=""> Changes in security function configuration.</individually> FMT_SMF.1 Minimal: Use of the management functions. <individually auditable="" defined="" events=""> Successful/unsuccessful authentication of system administrator.</individually> FMT_SMR.1 Minimal: modifications to the group of users that are part of a role; Detailed: every use of the rights of a role. <individually auditable="" defined="" events=""> Successful/unsuccessful authentication of system administrator.</individually> FPT_RVM.1 None - FPT_STM.1 Minimal: changes to the time; Detailed: providing a timestamp. <minimal> Changes in time setting.</minimal> FTP_TRP.1 Minimal: Failures of the trusted path functions.
+Minimal: Identification of the user <individually auditable="" defined="" events=""> Creation/deletion of certificates.</individually> associated with all trusted path failures, if available.